bitmovin/bitmovin-player-react-native/README.md

 });
 ```

 And that's it.
-Now you should start receiving analytics information about your `player` instance.
+Now you should start receiving analytics information about your `player` instance at https://bitmovin.com/dashboard/analytics.

 Optionally, you can also access the configured `analyticsCollector` object in order to get some information (like `userId`) or
-update custom data in runtime:
+update your custom data during runtime:

 ```typescript
 // Get the current user id.